Religion in Portugal: Religious practices

 The practice of religion in Portugal has shown striking regional differences.
 Even in the early 1990s, 60 to 70 percent of the population in the traditionally Catholic North regularly attended religious services, compared with 10 to 15 percent in the historically anti-clerical South.
 In the Greater Lisbon Area, about 30 percent were regular churchgoers.

 The traditional importance of Catholicism in the lives of the Portuguese is evident in the physical organization of almost every village in Portugal.
 The village churches are usually in prominent locations, either on the main square or on a hilltop overlooking the village.
 Many of the churches and chapels were built in the 16th century at the height of Portugal's colonial expansion, and were often decorated with wood and gold leaf from the conquests.
 In recent decades, however, they were often in disrepair, for there were not enough priests to tend them.
 Many were used only rarely to honor the patron saints of the villages.

-Much of the country's religious life has traditionally taken place outside the formal structure and official domain of the Roman Catholic Church.
+Much of the country's religious life has traditionally taken place outside the formal structure and official domain of the Catholic Church.
 This is especially true in rural areas where the celebration of saints' days and religious festivals is popular.
 The most famous religious event in Portugal has been the claimed apparition of the Virgin Mary to three children in Cova da Iria, in the village of Fátima, in 1917.
 Two of the children, Jacinta and Francisco Marto, were beatified in 2000 and canonized saints in 2017 by Pope Francis.
 The apparition of the Heavenly Mother in this small village in the district of Santarém has led hundreds of thousands of pilgrims to visit the Sanctuary of Our Lady of Fátima each year, many in the hope of receiving healing.